Luftwaffe personnel structure: Corps

 The commissioned officers of the Luftwaffe could either be non-restricted or restricted line officers, or non-line officers.
 Non-restricted officers were Truppenoffiziere, troop officers, and Generalstabsoffiziere, general staff officers.
 Resttricted line officers were ordnance officers and engineering officers.
 Non-line officers were of two kinds, special career officers, Offiziere der Sonderlaufbahnen, contained medical officers and directors of music, while Truppensonderdienst, the special troop officers, were created in 1944 by the transfer of supply officers and judge advocates from the military officials class.

 The Air force engineer officers were to replace the Air engineers of the military officials class, but only a very limited number of such officers were trained before the end of the war.
-No such officer had reached higher rank than First Lieutenant at the end of the war.
+The Air engineering officials were supposed to transfer to the engineering officer career, but that measure was postponed until the end of the war.
+No engineering officer reached higher rank than First Lieutenant at the end of the war.
 The highest rank of the Ordnance officer corps was Colonel.
+The corps was abolished in 1944, and its 193 members transferred to the troop officer corps.

 Commissions

 The officers of the several corps were listed in different seniority lists depending on their service conditions:

 Ergängzungsoffiziere were former officers born in 1882 or later, serving in staff and administrative positions.
 Offiziere der Beurlaubtenstandes were reserve officers; consisting of Reserveoffiziere (under 35 years of age), and Landwehroffiziere (35 years old and older) until 1940, when the two categories were merged.
 Kriegsoffiziere were officers promoted from the ranks and given temporary commissions for the duration of the war.
 Offiziere zur Verfügung were former officers subject to recall at mobilization.
 Such officers were called Offiziere zur Dienstleistung when recalled.